On Finite Parts of Divergent Complex Geometric Integrals and Their Dependence on a Choice of Hermitian Metric

 where $\Psi$ is a smooth function.
 By introducing a partition of unity $(\rho_j)$ subordinate to $\{U_j\}$ we find that the right-hand side of \cref{eq:modification} is a finite sum of terms of the form

 Note that the constants $\kappa,m_1,\hdots,m_\kappa$ depend on the local chart $U_j$, although we have suppressed this dependence in the notation.
 The proof now follows by \Cref{lem:i}, with $v = e^{-\phi}$ and $w = e^{-(\psi-\phi)}$.
-By the uniqueness of meromorphic continuation, it is independent of the particular choice of modification. \end{proof} \begin{remark} While we make use of resolution of singularities in the proof of \Cref{prop:A} to prove our statement about meromorphic continuations, one could, at least in the case where $X$ is a manifold and $s$ defines a divisor, instead make use of the existence of a Bernstein--Sato polynomial to prove the same result. \end{remark}
+By the uniqueness of meromorphic continuation, it is independent of the particular choice of modification. \end{proof}